ContextMapper/contextmapper.github.io/_docs/tutorials/event-storming.md

 ### Domain Events
 The domain events are typically the first objects that are discovered in an Event Storming.
 The tactic DDD syntax of CML is based on the [Sculptor DSL](http://sculptorgenerator.org/), which [supports event-driven concepts](http://sculptorgenerator.org/documentation/event-driven-tutorial).
-Hence, you can model _DomainEvent_'s within your Aggregates.
+Hence, you can model _DomainEvents_ within your Aggregates.
 The following examples illustrate how we modeled the domain events from our Event Storming for Lakeside Mutual:

 ```text